surfario/blocmetrics/README.md

   });
 </script>

-'Property_1': Is a link on your website.
-(Add the .event_object id) 'Property_2': Could be a user_email or any other property you want to track
+'Property_1': Could be a link on your site.
+(Add the .event_object id) 'Property_2': Could be a user property you want to track

-You can see the results by going to localhost:4000
+You can see the results by going to localhost:4000 (for now!)